-The subject 0.78-acre property currently has an Office, Professional and Institutional (OPI) zoning designation and is within the Venetian Urban Design (VUD) overlay district.
-The applicant proposes to rezone the subject property to a Commercial, General (CG) district and retain the VUD overlay district designation.
+The subject 0.78-acre property currently has a Sarasota County Office, Professional and Institutional (OPI) zoning designation and is within the City of Venice Venetian Urban Design (VUD) overlay district.
+The applicant proposes to rezone the subject property to a City of Venice Commercial, General (CG) district and retain the City of Venice VUD overlay district designation.